Garden Explorer:

 A: They can be used for any education topic you like.
 Some examples are: phenology, accredited plant collections, winter tree identification tours, flowering species tours, art tours, or a combination of plants and art.
 You are able to use tours on a mobile device or at home using a desktop computer.

-🌱Tip: When viewing the Garden Explorer on a mobile device in a garden have the location services turned on to track your location.
+🌱Tip: When viewing Garden Explorer on a mobile device in a garden have the location services turned on to track your location.

 A: Here are links to our tutorials for Adding a Tour and More on Tours (Simple HTML, images, audio/video, temporary tour and more).

-Q: Can the Garden Explorer be used for researchers to explore a seed bank?
+Q: Can Garden Explorer be used for researchers to explore a seed bank?
 In what ways can the search functions be customized?

 A: Yes.
 You can set up searches for item types which would allow for both living and preserved material searches.
 See the image below.
 You are also able to set the searches by location.
 If you wanted a seed bank or herbarium to be a location to filter your results.
 See https://collectionexplorer.org/ for examples of preserved materials in a web explorer.